hiendbui/OptIn/README.md

 };
 ```

 Profiles involved a vast amount of forms which can be access by opening modals.
 One such modal allowed users to create an 'About Me' for their profile.
 In order to allow users to open and close the modal, I used a dynamic class name for the div that wrapped the modal elements.
-This dynamic class name allows the profile page to default to hiding the modal using CSS.
-When the button to open the modal is clicked, the class name is changed so that the modal is displayed with the styling applied from CSS.

 ```javascript
 // profile.jsx